-John Mason School aims to offer a broad, rich, relevant and balanced curriculum tailored to statutory requirements and our core purpose: to challenge and inspire students to attain academic success alongside the global awareness to develop them into educated empowered citizens.
 We aim for our curriculum to provide continuity and progression and takes individual differences into account.
 A wide range of additional opportunities for learning and personal development enriches the curriculum.
 The range of subjects and courses supports students in acquiring knowledge, understanding and skills in all aspects of their education.
 When designing the curriculum we follow the key principles:

-- To ensure our students have access to the powerful knowledge that gives them the best opportunities in later life and in underpinned by our belief in the limitless potential of our students. - To build on students' previous learning and provide stretch and challenge for our learners, regardless of their ability, so that they make rapid and sustained progress - To provide for the particular needs and aspirations of students, as well as offering a basic entitlement to broad areas of experience - To help students develop a social and moral awareness and an understanding of their responsibilities towards themselves, others and the environment - To encourage the attitudes and qualities which will lead students to pursue their learning beyond school, and be happy, safe and successful in their adult life.
+- To ensure our students have access to the powerful knowledge that gives them the best opportunities in later life and in underpinned by our belief in the limitless potential of our students. - To build on students' previous learning and provide stretch and challenge for our learners. - To provide for the particular needs and aspirations of students, as well as offering a basic entitlement to broad areas of experience. - To help students develop a social and moral awareness and an understanding of their responsibilities towards themselves, others and the environment. - To encourage the attitudes and qualities which will lead students to pursue their learning beyond school, and be happy, safe and successful in their adult life.